 |CDAX-5013-H||15 ton||20 in||15 in||9 3⁄4 in|

-Packless Desuperheater coils utilize a coaxial "tube-in-tube" design.
-Water flows through the inner tube while refrigerant flows in the annulus between the inner and outer tubes.
+Packless desuperheater coils utilize a coaxial "tube-in-tube" design.
+Water flows through the inner double-wall tube while refrigerant flows in the annulus between the inner and outer tubes.

 Turbulence imparted by the convolutions to both the water and refrigerant flows further enhances the thermal performance, while inhibiting the accumulation of deposits on the surfaces.
-The net result is a highly effective, compact heat exchanger with superior anti-fouling characteristics.
+The net result is an effective, compact heat exchanger with superior anti-fouling characteristics.

-Optimum heat transfer with Packless Desuperheater coils is achieved with a counterflow arrangement of water and refrigerant during condensing.
+Optimum heat transfer with Packless desuperheater coils is achieved with a counterflow arrangement of water and refrigerant.

-For non-standard applications, Packless Desuperheater can be obtained on a special order basis with different capacities, mounting brackets, and fittings.
+For non-standard applications, Packless can manufacture desuperheater coils with different capacities, mounting brackets, and fittings.
 Tell us what you need and our engineers will assist in making it happen.